ericelder/BackingTrack/README.md

 $ cd BackingTrack
 $ python SoloBuddy.py

-For more information on SoloBuddy visit our website: https://sites.google.com/view/solobuddy/home
+For more information on SoloBuddy (including our informational video) visit our website:

+https://sites.google.com/view/solobuddy/home